jrullan/micropython_statemachine/README.md

 # Micropython Statemachine

 This is a port from a library I developed for Arduino a while back.
 Now that I am working with Raspberry Pi Pico I decided to port it to Micropython.
+This library includes the Neotimer library (https://github.com/jrullan/micropython_neotimer) for convenience but it does not require it.

 ## Explanation